foldright/inspectable-wrappers/README.md

   - provide static entry methods to inspect the wrapper chain
 - [`Attachable`](src/main/java/io/foldright/inspectablewrappers/Attachable.java) interface is used to
   enhance the wrapper instances with the attachment storage ability
+- [`WrapperAdapter`](src/main/java/io/foldright/inspectablewrappers/WrapperAdapter.java) interface is used to
+  adapt an existed wrapper without modifying it

 ## 🌰 Usage Demo